 2x.
 Like e) 2x is not a perfect square but we can still find the square root – just put everything inside the square root sign.

-After watch those two videos, you should have had a good idea about how to factorise expressions that contained the difference of squares.
+Numbering should be 4 After watch those two videos, you should have had a good idea about how to factorise expressions that contained the difference of squares.
 Let’s go through the questions together.